clarinsi/mezzanine_resources/README.md

 Repo for tracking resources for the Mezzanine project

 # Issues:
+* J-P580047: Missing sentence just before 3:20 .
+This stems from TEI input data, which does not transcribe this sentence.
+The tokens around do not indicate any missing data.
+* J-P580041: Token Artur-J-Gvecg-P580041.tok405 is redundant(unclosed parenthesis)
-* Prosodic units for overlapping speech in P580009 are missing (there is an entry for Artur-J-Gvecg-P580009.tok315, but only there).
-Ask Simona.
+* ✓ Prosodic units for overlapping speech in P580009 are missing (there is an entry for Artur-J-Gvecg-P580009.tok315, but only there). ~Ask Simona.~ Fixed manually
-* DA-disfl-conll-pros: P580009 verbal disfluency: there is an entry `selfrepairPronunciation selfrepairPronunciation selfrepairLexicogrammar selfrepairPronunciation repetition `.
-Check where this comes from and how to fix it.  -> this can not be found again in Exmaralda or in raw data, might be just a weird rendering glitch.

 ## Iriss-disfl-conll-pros
 |              |                                                                        |